-- Cost/Feasibility Analysis for Reticulated Water and Sewer (this would be required if any increase in existing minimum lot sizes are proposed within the current RU5 Village zone, such as within the North Mulwaree St precinct).

-- Biodiversity Assessment

-- Aboriginal Cultural Heritage Assessment.

-- · Agricultural Viability Study.
+- Cost/Feasibility Analysis for Reticulated Water and Sewer (this would be required if any increase in existing minimum lot sizes are proposed within the current RU5 Village zone, such as within the North Mulwaree St precinct). - Biodiversity Assessment - Aboriginal Cultural Heritage Assessment. - Agricultural Viability Study. - Road and Rail Infrastructure including: - > An assessment of adequacy for the level crossing on Goulburn Street; - > Traffic and network assessment of intersection with Braidwood Road to determine adequacy (in relation to the scale of the development); - > Adequacy of the level crossing on Goulburn Street; - > Drainage impacts on the railway line - > Flood impacts in relation to access roads etc.